poweic/Bit-Twiddling-Hacks-By-Sean-Eron-Anderson/README.md

 return (0x6996 >> v) & 1;
 ```

 The method above takes around 9 operations, and works for 32-bit words.
-It may be optimized to work just on bytes in 5 operations by removing the
-two lines immediately following "unsigned int v;".
-The method first shifts
-and XORs the eight nibbles of the 32-bit value together, leaving the result
-in the lowest nibble of v.
-Next, the binary number 0110 1001 1001 0110
-(0x6996 in hex) is shifted to the right by the value represented in the lowest
-nibble of v.
-This number is like a miniature 16-bit parity-table indexed by
-the low four bits in v.
-The result has the parity of v in bit 1, which is
-masked and returned.

-Thanks to Mathew Hendry for pointing out the shift-lookup idea at the end on
-Dec.
+It may be optimized to work just on bytes in 5 operations by removing the two lines immediately following `unsigned int v;`.
+The method first shifts and XORs the eight nibbles of the 32-bit value together, leaving the result in the lowest nibble of v.
+Next, the binary number `0110 1001 1001 0110` (`0x6996` in hex) is shifted to the right by the value represented in the lowest nibble of v.
+This number is like a miniature 16-bit parity-table indexed by the low four bits in v.
+The result has the parity of v in bit 1, which is masked and returned.
+Thanks to Mathew Hendry for pointing out the shift-lookup idea at the end on Dec.
 15, 2002.
-That optimization shaves two operations off using only shifting and XORing
-to find the parity.
+That optimization shaves two operations off using only shifting and XORing to find the parity.

 <hr>

 <a name="SwappingValuesSubAdd">
 ### Swapping values with subtraction and addition
 </a>

 ```c
 #define SWAP(a, b) ((&(a) == &(b)) || \
                     (((a) -= (b)), ((b) += (a)), ((a) = (b) - (a))))
 ```

-This swaps the values of a and b <em>without using a temporary variable.</em>
-The initial check for a and b being the same location in memory may be
-omitted when you know this can't happen.
-(The compiler may omit it anyway
-as an optimization.)
-If you enable overflows exceptions, then pass unsigned
-values so an exception isn't thrown.
+This swaps the values of a and b **without using a temporary variable.** The initial check for a and b being the same location in memory may be omitted when you know this can't happen.
+(The compiler may omit it anyway as an optimization.)
+If you enable overflows exceptions, then pass unsigned values so an exception isn't thrown.

 The XOR method that follows may be slightly faster on some machines.
-Don't use this with floating-point numbers (unless you operate on
-their raw integer representations).
+Don't use this with floating-point numbers (unless you operate on their raw integer representations).

 Sanjeev Sivasankaran suggested I add this on June 12, 2007.
-Vincent Lefèvre pointed out the potential for overflow exceptions on
-July 9, 2008
+Vincent Lefèvre pointed out the potential for overflow exceptions on July 9, 2008

 <hr>

 <a name="SwappingValuesXOR">
 ### Swapping values with XOR